-We experience seasonality in our business, reflecting a combination of seasonality patterns of the retail market and our promotional activities.
+The Group experiences seasonality in its credit business, reflecting a combination of seasonality patterns of the retail market and the Group's promotional activities.
 In recent years, many online and offline retailers in China hold promotions on November 11 and December 12 of each year, which drives significant increase in retail sales.
-Higher retail sales during the shopping seasons may generate greater demand for our credit products.
-As a result, we typically record higher total revenues during the fourth quarter of each year compared to other quarters.
-On the other hand, our total revenues for the first quarter tend to be lower due to the Chinese New Year holiday that generally reduces borrowing activities.

-Overall, the historical seasonality of our business has been mild due to our rapid growth but may increase further in the future.
-Due to our limited operating history, the seasonal trends that we have experienced in the past may not apply to, or be indicative of, our future operating results.
+Higher retail sales during the shopping seasons may generate greater demand for the Group's credit products.
+As a result, the Group may record higher total revenues during the fourth quarter of each year compared to other quarters.
+On the other hand, the Group's total revenues for the first quarter tend to be lower due to the Chinese New Year holiday that generally reduces borrowing activities.
+Overall, the historical seasonality of the Group's business has been mild.
+Due to the Group's limited operating history, the seasonal trends that it has experienced in the past may not apply to, or be indicative of, its future operating results.